 The Spanish War of Independence reached Ciudad Real with the defeat of Spanish troops by Napoleon’s forces at the Guadiana Bridges, with these forces occupying the city up until 1813.

 During the Spanish Civil War, Ciudad Real remained on the rear-guard, under the Republican sphere of influence.
-During these years, the city was renamed “Ciudad Libre” [free]
+During these years, the city was renamed “Ciudad Libre de la Mancha” [free city of la Mancha]

 During the 20th century, Ciudad Real experienced the beginnings of industrialisation that was particularly focused around the food sector, which, like in the remainder of important urban centres, progressively came to dominate traditional ways of life tied to the land.
 However, the predominant event was the consolidation of the capital as the location of the government seat and services as its main economic activity.
 The large-scale urbanisation process that took place during this period – namely the second half of the last century – progressively gave the city its current shape.
 The Ayuntamiento, its characteristic town hall building, was built in 1976.